Nevenall/svelte-app/docs/design.md

 so, we cna import the pages as html. but svelte is good about protecting the content from our styles.
 So, i think we'll have to move them to top level

+## 9.27.2019

+cleaned up the styles so everything is in the same folder.

+styles specific to the page are keyed to #page id.
+So, everything is imported globally and it works way better.

+might still rearrange things as:

+global
+  app (appshell fonts and styles) typography (base typography keyed to #page) book (book specific fonts, and styles keyed to #page)

+can we instruct parcel to fetch and http resources and to bundle them?